hartwigmedical/hmftools/sv-linx/README.md

 ```

 #### Identification of subclonal variants
 We identify high confidence subclonal variants using the uncertainty bounds, using the threshold of maximum ploidy < 0.75.
-Clonal and subclonal variants are unlikely to have occured at the same time and hence all subclonal variants are excluded from clustering with any variant that does not overlap in ploidy uncertainty and does not have a ploidy within 0.5 of the subclonal variants.
+Clonal and subclonal variants are unlikely to have occurred at the same time and hence all subclonal variants are excluded from clustering with any variant that does not overlap in ploidy uncertainty and does not have a ploidy within 0.5 of the subclonal variants.
 Proximity clustering is still allowed, since the ploidy estimates for proximate variants are more uncertain.

 ### Clustering of SVs into events